Yoctol/bottender/docs/channel-telegram-handling-events.md

 title: Handling Telegram Events
 ---

-## Handling Text Events
+## Text Events

-The most common event that your bot would ever receive is text message.
-To determine whether the event is a text message event, you may use `context.event.isText` boolean value to do that:
+The most common events are text message events.
+To determine whether the event is a text message event, you may use the `context.event.isText` boolean value:

 ```js
 async function App(context) {